TEJ-Fellowship/tej-bootcamp/README.md

 **_WE-WILL-LEARN:_**

-- using Relational Database (Postgres) instead of mongoDB for the notes app
+- Using Relational Database (Postgres) instead of mongoDB for the notes app
-- using `Sequelize` ORM to create JS Model for Postgres tables
+- Using `Sequelize` ORM to create JS Model for Postgres tables

 **_USEFUL-SQL-COMMANDS:_**

-- create a table called `notes`
+- Create a table called `notes`

 ```
 CREATE TABLE notes (